JSydll/emx-base-stack/Readme.md

 ## Branching strategy

 The branches in this repo are aligned with the Yocto project releases.

 Currently supported releases:
+- _kirkstone_

+Provided, yet not necessarily maintained releases:
 - _dunfell_
-- _kirkstone_

 Note: You have to checkout the corresponding branch as the build environment and features can significantly differ.